 Child Care Licensing

 The Child Care Licensing division works with all child care facilities in Johnson, Miami and Franklin counties in Kansas.
 Kansas Child Care Licensing Law states that anyone providing care for children other than those related by blood, marriage or adoption, must be licensed.

-Licensing surveyors complete all child care related inspections including initial, annual and complaint investigations.
-The Child Care Licensing Division also offers KDHE approved trainings for child care providers, presents orientation meetings for new providers, offers consultation appointments, and completes annual inspections of all Johnson County schools.
+Licensing specialists complete all child care inspections including initial, annual and complaint investigations.
+The Child Care Licensing Division also offers KDHE-approved trainings for child care providers, presents orientation meetings for new providers, offers consultation appointments, and completes annual inspections of all Johnson County schools.

 Child Care COVID-19 Guidance